Darim7/Darim7/README.md

-# Hi there 👋

-**Welcom to my profile!
-I'm Zhen! :smile:**
+# 👋 Hi, I'm Zhen!

-- :whale: I'm a DevOps Engineer (well, at least learning to be one).
+:whale: I'm a DevOps Engineer (well, at least learning to be one).

+:mortar_board: I studied Computer Science :computer: and Psychology :beginner: at Stony Brook University!

-- 🤔 I’m looking for help with building a home lab.
+🤔 I’m looking for help with building a home lab :pleading_face:

-- 🌱 I’m currently learning basics of Operating System Kernels!
+🌱 I’m currently learning basics of Operating System Kernels!

-- ⚡ Fun fact: I was a double major in Computer Science :computer: and Psychology :beginner:

 <!--
 **Darim7/Darim7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.